Mandi (food)

-Mandi (مندي) is an Arab traditional dish that originated from the Hadhramaut region in Yemen.
+Mandi (مندي, also known as zarb or quzi) is a traditional Arab dish with regional variations across the Arab world.
 It consists mainly of meat and rice with a blend of spices, and is cooked in a pit.
-It is consumed in most areas of the Arabian Peninsula and also found in Egypt, Hyderabad Deccan (where many people of Yemeni descent live), the Levant, Turkey, Kerala and Southeast Asia.
+It is consumed in most areas of the Arabian Peninsula and also found in Egypt, Hyderabad Deccan (where many people of Yemeni descent live), the Levant, Southern Iran, Turkey, Kerala, and Southeast Asia.